-The five grand palaces of Seoul are must-see sites that will add on to your royal South Korean experience!
+The five grand palaces of Seoul are must-see sites in Korea that will add on to your royal South Korean experience!

 The unmatched amalgamation of traditional and modern makes South Korea a must-visit in every wanderlust’s travel journal.
 There’s no other place in the world with such majestic royal sites right next to urban skyscrapers!